TosbackCgusBridge-Bot/CGUs-versions/Slate/Terms of Service.md

     *   A statement by you, made under penalty of perjury, that the above information in your notice is accurate and that you are the copyright owner or authorized to act on the copyright owner's behalf.

-You may notify our designated copyright agent either by mail to Copyright Agent, Slate, 1350 Connecticut Ave., NW, Suite #410, Washington, DC 20036 or via email or faxcopyrightagent@slate.com Fax: (202) 223-0671.
+You may notify our designated copyright agent either by mail to Copyright Agent, Slate, 1350 Connecticut Ave., NW, Suite #410, Washington, DC 20036 or via email or fax copyrightagent@slate.com Fax: (202) 223-0671.
 Only copyright complaints should be sent to the Copyright Agent.
 All other feedback or comments should be addressed to slateoffice@slate.com.
 You acknowledge that if you fail to comply with all the requirements of this section, your DMCA notice may not be valid.

 **7.     ** **Change or Termination**